A1C vs OGTT: Glucose Tolerance Test

 References

-- ADA - Classification and Diagnosis of Diabetes
+- NIDDK - Diagnosis of Diabetes and Impaired Glucose Tolerance

 Medical Quality Assurance